tksimeji/visualkit/README.md

 For a plugin that uses Visualkit to work, Visualkit must be installed as a plugin on the server along with the plugin.

 Installing it on the server is no different from a normal plugin.
-Just download the jar file from "Release" and place it in the plugins directory on you server.
+Just download the jar file from "Releases" and place it in the plugins directory on you server.

 ![Release](./assets/f3baa37f-72de-4b1a-a48e-2b680a9afba6.png)